ceri-num/uv-larm/tutorials/SLAM.md

 	$ git push
 	```

-	You can check on the web interface of your git repository to see these files.
+	You can now check on the web interface of your git repository to see these committed files.

-	There tons of ressources on the Web to learn more about git.
+	There are tons of ressources on the Web to learn more about git.
 	You can find your own or have a look at this one: [learngitbranching](https://learngitbranching.js.org/).

 <!-- The floorplan map is given (*dia.pgm*). -->